itshare4u/TestAwing/README.md

 **Parameters:**
 - `n` (optional): Number of rows (default: 3)
 - `m` (optional): Number of columns (default: 3)
-- `p` (optional): Will be automatically set to n×m for valid treasure hunt
+- `p` (optional): Maximum chest number (default: min(n×m, 10))

+**Constraints:**
+- n×m must be ≥ p (matrix must have enough positions for all chest numbers)
+- Each number from 1 to p will appear at least once
+- Remaining positions filled with random numbers from 1 to p

-**Example:** `/api/generate-random-data?n=4&m=4`
+**Example:** `/api/generate-random-data?n=4&m=4&p=6`

-Returns a valid treasure hunt matrix where each number from 1 to p appears exactly once.
+Returns a valid treasure hunt matrix where numbers 1-6 each appear at least once.

 ## Example Test Cases